iluwatar/java-design-patterns/fluentinterface/README.md

 }
 ```

-Their usage is demonstrated with a simple number list that is filtered, transformed and collected.
+Their usage is demonstrated with a simple number list that is filtered, transformed, and collected.
 The
-result is printed afterwards.
+the result is printed afterward.

 ```java
     var integerList = List.of(1, -61, 14, -22, 18, -87, 6, 64, -82, 26, -98, 97, 45, 23, 2, -68);